401 U.S. Patent and Trademark Office Cannot Aid in Selection of Patent Practitioner [R-11.2013]

 If patentable subject matter appears to be disclosed in a pro se application and it is apparent that the applicant is unfamiliar with the proper preparation and prosecution of patent applications, the examiner may suggest to the applicant that it may be desirable to employ a registered patent attorney or agent.
 It is suggested that form paragraph 4.10 be incorporated in an Office action if the use of an attorney or agent is considered desirable and if patentable subject matter exists in the application.

 ¶ 4.10 Employ Services of Attorney or Agent

 An examination of this application reveals that applicant is unfamiliar with patent prosecution procedure.
-While an inventor may prosecute the application, lack of skill in this field usually acts as a liability in affording the maximum protection for the invention disclosed.
+While an applicant may prosecute the application (except that a juristic entity must be represented by a patent practitioner, 37 CFR 1.31), lack of skill in this field usually acts as a liability in affording the maximum protection for the invention disclosed.
 Applicant is advised to secure the services of a registered patent attorney or agent to prosecute the application, since the value of a patent is largely dependent upon skilled preparation and prosecution.
 The Office cannot aid in selecting an attorney or agent.

-A listing of registered patent attorneys and agents is available on the USPTO Internet web site http://www.uspto.gov in the Site Index under "Attorney and Agent Roster" .
+A listing of registered patent attorneys and agents is available at https://oedci.uspto.gov/OEDCI/.
 Applicants may also obtain a list of registered patent attorneys and agents located in their area by writing to the Mail Stop OED, Director of the U.S. Patent and Trademark Office, P.O.
 Box 1450, Alexandria, VA 22313-1450.

 The examiner should not suggest that applicant employ an attorney or agent if the application appears to contain no patentable subject matter.